zenorogue/hyperrogue/README.md

 </p>

 A puzzle roguelike in the hyperbolic plane.
 See the [HyperRogue website](http://roguetemple.com/z/hyper.php) for detailed and most up-to-date information.
+Compiled executables can be downloaded from [itch.io](https://zenorogue.itch.io/hyperrogue) and from the [HyperRogue website](http://www.roguetemple.com/z/hyper/download.php).

 Released under [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html).
 As such, it comes with without any warranty.